Self-hosting ClassroomIO

 Backend Service

-- Runs on port 3002
+- Runs on port 3081

 - Uses Node.js slim image

-- Mounts the backend code directory
+- Mounts the api code directory

 - Requires environment variables for: